freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 ![Schemas in the COOP ERD](assets/schemas.png)

+**Schemas describe how data is organized in a database**.
+It is a broad term that, in practice, can refer to different scopes of organization in the database.
+They can refer to the:

-**Schemas can be a little confusing at first because the term can be used to refer one of two things: the structure of a table or the structure of a database**.
-When we talk about the schema of a table, we are referring to the table's name as well as the structure of the table, such as the column names and their data types.
-However, when referring to the structure of a database, the schema describes the tables (e.g. tables names) that are in the database. **So we really have two types of schemas: table schemas and database schemas**.
-When you hear the word "schema", it could potentially mean either one of these, so it's important to understand the context in which it is mentioned; **when in doubt, clarify whether the table or database schema is being referred to.**
+- **Structure of a single table**: When we talk about the schema of a table, we are referring to the table's name as well as the structure of the table, such as the column names and their data types.

+- **Collections of tables within a database**: Databases can be subdivided into different schemas, which each have their own collection of tables.
+For example, the tables in our COOP database could potentially be split into an "Employee" schema (`ProgramManager` and `Captain`) and a "Student" schema (`Apprentice`, `Cohort`).

+- **Set of ALL tables in a database**: When referring to the structure of a database as a whole, the schema describes the entire set of all tables (e.g. tables names and schemas) in the database.

+When you hear the word "schema", it could potentially mean any one of these, so **it's important to understand the context in which it is mentioned; when in doubt, clarify which schema is being referred to.**

 **Metadata is a set of data that describes another set of data**.
-Since schemas describe either tables or databases, they are considered a type of metadata.
-Knowing the metadata of either the table or the database that you are using is important as it gives you critical context and information to help in your analysis.
+Since schemas describe how data are organized in databases, they are considered a type of metadata.
+Knowing the metadata of either the table or the database that you are using is important as it gives you critical context and information for any analysis you may do.

 #### **Normalization, Denormalization, and OLTP vs OLAP**